Skip to main content

 • Outbound HTTP requests -- All http.Get(), http.Post(), client.Do() calls via http.DefaultTransport

-• Panics -- Recovered panics in HTTP handlers with full stack traces
+• Panics -- Recovered panics with full stack traces (via sfveritas.Middleware; for Gin see the Gin example below)

 • Exceptions -- Manually reported errors with sfveritas.TransmitError()